leereilly/games/README.md

 ## Point and Click

+* [Particle Clicker](https://github.com/particle-clicker/particle-clicker) - Addictive incremental game that teaches players the history of high energy particle physics.
+[Play it now!](http://cern.ch/particle-clicker)
+* [Swarm Simulator](https://github.com/swarmsim/swarm) - Starting with only a few larvae and a small pile of meat, build a merciless swarm of trillions of giant alien bugs.
+[Play it now!](https://swarmsim.github.io/)
 * [The House](https://github.com/arturkot/the-house-game) – You're in a strange house.
 Can you find the way out?
 Is there any?
 [Play it now!](https://the-house.arturkot.pl/)
+* [The Investigator Cases](https://github.com/constancecchen/Investigator) - The Investigator Cases are point-and-click who-dunnits about an alligator who investigates crime.
+[Play it now!](http://investi-gator.com/)

 ## Puzzle